Discovering Predictable Latent Factors for Time Series Forecasting: Introduction

-Based on the above motivations, we propose a novel approach for inferring predictable factors for forecasting time series.
-The proposed framework is constructed based on variational inference and sequence-based models by approximating the joint distribution over observed time series and latent factors following the aforementioned key characteristics of predictability, sufficiency, and identifiability.
+Accordingly, we aim to discover latent factors to form multiple signal components that are simple and intrinsic for prediction (i.e., predictability), informative for reconstruction (i.e., sufficiency), and feasible for learning (i.e., identifiability).
+To achieve this, we propose a novel approach for inferring predictable factors for forecasting time series.
+The proposed framework is constructed based on variational inference and sequence models by approximating the joint distribution over observed time series and latent factors following the aforementioned key characteristics of predictability, sufficiency, and identifiability.
 The framework can also be decomposed into multiple latent dynamics models that are conditionally pairwise independent for alleviating the error accumulating of the long-term series.
-We conduct empirical studies on two typical time series forecasting tasks, i.e., long-term series forecasting and stock trend forecasting, to show the effectiveness of our method, and we also conduct a statistical analysis to gain insights into the predictability of the inferred signal components.
-The contributions of this work are summarized as follows:
+We conduct empirical studies on two typical time series forecasting tasks, i.e., long-term series forecasting and stock trend forecasting, to show the effectiveness of our method, and we also conduct statistical analyses to gain insights into the predictability and interpretability of the inferred signal components.